 Make Muscle Reading Work for You

-Edited by Vanessa Alexandra Avisado, Anonymous, Robbi, Eng and 4 others
+Edited by Vanessa Alexandra Avisado, Robbi, Eng, Lynn and 3 others

 You can make muscle reading work for you if you're willing to learn everything you need to know to bring your textbook to life.
 Just like a master musician, there's a lot more you can do than merely reproduce the notes of a composer.
 Why not add yourself to the composition?
 Better yet, create music yourself.
 This same magic can also happen with your textbook.